KhronosGroup/Vulkan-Guide/chapters/extensions/VK_KHR_sampler_ycbcr_conversion.md

 For example, consider a descriptor set layout binding with two descriptors and immutable samplers for multi-planar formats that have `VkSamplerYcbcrConversionImageFormatProperties::combinedImageSamplerDescriptorCount` values of `2` and `3` respectively.
 There are two descriptors in the binding and the maximum `combinedImageSamplerDescriptorCount` is `3`, so descriptor sets with this layout consume `6` descriptors from the descriptor pool.
 To create a descriptor pool that allows allocating `four` descriptor sets with this layout, `descriptorCount` must be at least `24`.

-Some pseudo code how to query for the `combinedImageSamplerDescriptorCount`
+Some pseudo code for how to query for the `combinedImageSamplerDescriptorCount`

 ```cpp
 VkSamplerYcbcrConversionImageFormatProperties samplerYcbcrConversionImageFormatProperties = {};